-Be sure to respond promptly to any additional mailings from the Board, or requests for further information.
-Any additional information requested is subject to a deadline, which will be printed on the letter.
+If the Board sends any additional mailings or requests any further information, be sure to respond quickly to avoid delays in the process.
+Any additional information requested will have a deadline, which will be printed on the letter.

-The Board also reserves the right to request an in-person interview with the Qualifying Agent.
-In this case, they will send a letter notifying the candidate of the time, date and place of their interview.
+If a business is applying for a license, the qualifying agent may have to meet with the Board, in person, for an interview in some cases.
+In this case, the Board will send a letter notifying the qualifying agent of the time, date and place of their interview.
 The Board is likely to request an interview under the following circumstances:

-In some cases, candidates can get their general contractor’s license in as little as 10 days if the owner of the business provides a hardship letter.
-More information on hardship is available online.
+*In some cases, contractors are able to get their license in as little as 10 days if the owner of the business provides a hardship letter.
+For more information on hardship, go to:

 How Long is a Tennessee General Contractor License Valid?

-Submit the renewal application by mail.
+All renewal application must be submitted by mail.
 The Board does not offer online license renewal.

 All license renewal applications are due 30 days before the general contractor license is set to expire, to allow time for processing.
 This also prevents general contractors from operating on an expired license.

 If the general contractor does not renew their license within 12 months of the license expiration date, they must reinstate their license by submitting a new application and paying the licensing fee.
-Re-examination is not required unless the business is changing Qualifying Agents, or if the license has been expired for 24 months or more.
+The exam is not required again unless the business is changing qualifying agents, or if the license has been expired for 24 months or more.

 Table of Fees

 |FEE||WHAT IS IT FOR?||WHEN IS IT DUE?|